 - Baking Soda and Baking Powder.
 Both are needed!

 - Cinnamon.
-Gives the pumpkin a nice added bit of flavor!
+It gives the pumpkin a nice added bit of flavor!

 - Vegetable Shortening.
 Room temperature is best.
 I did not test this with butter, but it could be used as a substitute if you don’t have access to shortening.

 - Granulated Sugar.
-Just good old fashioned white granulated sugar will work perfectly.
-Or you can use organic pure cane sugar.
+Good, old-fashioned white granulated sugar will work perfectly.
+You can also use organic pure cane sugar.

 - Canned Pumpkin.
-We're using pumpkin puree and not pumpkin pie filling or pumpkin butter.
+We’re using pumpkin puree, not pumpkin pie filling or pumpkin butter.
 Be careful not to mix them up.
-I used Libby's Organic Canned Pumpkin, but I'm hearing as of September 2020, there is a possible pumpkin puree shortage so use what you can find!
+I used Libby’s Organic Canned Pumpkin.

 - Cream Cheese.
 This is only for the frosting.
 It’s best softened to room temperature.